Elektra (character)

 The character is a highly trained assassin of Greek descent who wields a pair of sai as her trademark weapons.
-Elektra is one of Frank Miller's best-known creations, and has appeared in numerous modern storylines even though Marvel had originally promised not to revive the character without Miller's permission.
-She has also appeared as a supporting character of the X-Men's Wolverine and in other series and mini-series, as well as adaptations for the screen.
+Elektra is one of Frank Miller's best-known creations, and appeared in two miniseries he authored, Elektra: Assassin and Daredevil: The Man Without Fear, as well as a graphic novel, Elektra Lives Again, subsequent to her initial appearances in his run of Daredevil.
+Later, she appeared in numerous contemporary storylines by different writers, even though Marvel had promised not to revive the character without Miller's permission.
+She is the title character of three ongoing series: The first, written by Peter Milligan and Larry Hama and drawn by Mike Deodato Jr., from 1996 to 1997; the second, primarily written by Greg Rucka, from 2001 to 2003; and the third, written by Haden Blackman, from 2014 to 2015.
+She has also appeared as a supporting character of Wolverine and in other series and mini-series.

-Jennifer Garner portrayed Elektra in the films Daredevil (2003) and Elektra (2005), while Élodie Yung portrayed the character in the Marvel Cinematic Universe television series Daredevil and The Defenders.
+Jennifer Garner portrayed Elektra in the films Daredevil (2003), Elektra (2005), and Deadpool & Wolverine (2024). Élodie Yung portrayed the character in the MCU television series Daredevil (2016) and The Defenders (2017).